Our Climate Action

 Like other food and agriculture companies in our sector, the majority of our GHG emissions footprint is made up of indirect Scope 3 emissions from activities such as livestock and grain production or product distribution and consumption.
 This presents a significant challenge because these Scope 3 emissions are not directly related to Pilgrim’s operations and management.

 Within our facilities, we track direct GHG emissions from stationary and mobile sources (Scope 1), including emissions from the live animal operations owned by Pilgrim's and indirect energy emissions (Scope 2).
-From 2019 to 2023, we reduced our Scope 1 & 2 GHG emission intensity by 20% across all Pilgrim's operations, while also reducing our absolute Scope 1 & 2 GHG emissions by 17%.
+From 2019 to 2024, we reduced our global Scope 1 & 2 GHG emission intensity by 23.0%, while also reducing our absolute Scope 1 & 2 GHG emissions by 18.8%.
 We will continue to work toward our interim target to achieve a 30% reduction in Scope 1 & 2 GHG emission intensity by 2030 and report progress annually.

 Scope 1 & 2 (Market-Based) GHG Emissions